Show Me Your Best Side: Characteristics of User-Preferred Perspectives for 3D Graph Drawings: Methodology

 \subsection{Aesthetic Measures}

-Our analysis incorporates 21 aesthetic measures, which are mostly established 2D graph drawing measures, based on longstanding principles and empirical studies~\cite{mooney2024landscape,Bennett07,purchase2002metrics}.
-However, as described in the following, we also include 3D-specific overlap measures and one additional measure aimed at capturing structural perceptibility.
+Our analysis uses 21 aesthetic measures, mostly established 2D graph drawing metrics grounded in longstanding principles and empirical studies~\cite{mooney2024landscape,Bennett07,purchase2002metrics}.
+Moreover, we include 3D-specific overlap measures and a novel metric for structural perceptibility in 3D.

 \paragraph*{2D Measures}